 - Helping fight infection

-Hyperbaric medicine is now provided at Penn Wound Care and Hyperbaric Medicine Chester County.
+Hyperbaric medicine is provided at Penn Wound Care and Hyperbaric Medicine.
 Our two hyperbaric units are large, clear acrylic chambers with their own TV, so patients may watch movies or listen to music during treatment.
 The completely transparent chambers allow patients to see and be seen at all times.